Application + admission questions

 - 213 for the CVT (Computer version of the TOEFL)

-- 79 for the new internet TOEFL, which is the preferred test as it includes a speaking section
+- 79 for the TOEFL iBT, which is the preferred test as it includes a speaking section

 - 6.5 for the IELTS